-Burke personnel performed a visual dam safety inspection of Keystone Woods Lake Dam on August 3, 2021.
-The inspection was performed by Jeffrey D. Fox, P.E. and Joshua L. Erwood, E.I., both having experience in dam design, construction, and inspection.

-The weather conditions during the inspection were mostly clear with a temperature of approximately 68 degrees Fahrenheit.
+Burke personnel performed a visual dam safety inspection of Keystone Woods Lake Dam on August 2, 2023.
+The inspection was performed by Joshua L. Erwood, P.E. and Maxwell V. Runningen, E.I., both having dam safety experience.
+The weather conditions during the inspection were mostly clear with a temperature of approximately 65 degrees Fahrenheit.
 The principal spillway was not engaged at the time of the inspection.
-The water surface elevation was measured to be about 2 inches below normal pool.
+The water surface elevation was slightly below normal pool.

 Narrative descriptions of the inspection findings are provided below.
 The IDNR Inspection Report Form summarizing the inspection findings and containing descriptions of the rating criteria can be found in Appendix 2.
-A copy of the IDNR Inspection Report Form from the 2019 biennial inspection report is provided in Appendix 3.
+A copy of the IDNR Inspection Report Form from the 2021 biennial inspection report is provided in Appendix 3.
 Refer to Appendix 4 for photographs taken the day of the inspection.
 Appendix 5 contains the dam inspection checklist completed during the inspection.
-Refer to the Exhibits section of this report for a topographic map, an aerial map showing the location of the dam, and a map showing the approximate locations of inspection findings.
+Refer to the Exhibits section of this report for a USGS quadrangle map, aerial photograph, and inspection summary map.